Constitution

 Election and Term

-The Treasurer shall be a member of the church nominated by the Board of Deacons and confirmed by the membership.
+The Treasurer shall be a member of the Church nominated by the Board of Elders and confirmed by the membership.
 The Treasurer shall serve a term of two years.
 There is no limit on the number of consecutive terms the Treasurer may serve.

 Duties